INDIVIDUAL HERBS

 E Jiao

-Phlegm accumulation with dizziness, fullness in the chest and hypochondrium, vertigo and palpitations
+Phlegm accumulation with dizziness, fullness in the chest and hypochondrium, vertigo and palpitations.

-Chest Bi due to Yang Deficiency
+Irregular menstruation due to Yang Deficiency with Cold Stagnation.

 1. It is used in most Wind-Cold conditions.